rizac/gfzreport/gfzreport/templates/annual/sphinx/report.rst

    In html there is no such processing and the text below will be displayed as it is, after removing all asterixs.

-:Authors: Angelo Strollo, Thomas Zieke, Karl-Heinz Jäckel, Javier Quinteros, Susanne Hemmleb, Peter Evans, Andres Heinloo, Riccardo Zaccarelli, Joachim Saul, Winfried Hanka and Frederik Tilmann.
+:Authors: Angelo Strollo, Peter Evans, Winfried Hanka, Andres Heinloo, Susanne Hemmleb, Karl-Heinz Jäckel, Javier Quinteros, Joachim Saul, Riccardo Zaccarelli, Thomas Zieke and Frederik Tilmann.

 .. the citation section.
 Write here how the user should cite this report, and/or how to cite